ilyalitosh/Android-Code-Style-Kotlin/README.md

    | ```return "\ufeff" + content```        | Good: use escapes for non-printable characters, and comment if necessary.|

   <a id="source_files_structure"><h3>Structure</h3></a>
+  A .kt file comprises of the following, in order:
+    - Copyright and/or license header (optional)
+    - File-level annotations
+    - Package statement
+    - Import statements
+    - Top-level declarations

+Exactly one blank line separates each of these sections.

 <a id="formatting"><h2>Formatting</h2></a>